Ensemble Kalman Methods: A Mean Field Perspective: Inverse Problems: Continuous Time

-\begin{proof} The Gaussian projected filter is exact in the linear setting, by Lemma \ref{lem:mCKS}, and hence delivers the desired posterior at time $t=1$, by Theorem \ref{thm:need}.
-Thus it suffices to show that the mean and covariance of $u$ from \eqref{eq:ipKTc} satisfy the Gaussian projected filter in the linear setting; this is given by \eqref{eq:meanGPFcontIP2}.
+\begin{example} Consider the SDE \eqref{eq:ipKTc} in the setting where $G(u)=Lu$ for matrix $L \in \R^{d_w \times d_u}$.
+Then $u(1) \sim \mu$ where $\mu$ is given in Example \ref{ex:linear}.
+To see this recall that the Gaussian projected filter is exact in the linear setting, by Example \ref{ex:linear2}, and hence delivers the desired posterior at time $t=1$, by Theorem \ref{thm:need}.
+Thus it suffices to show that the mean and covariance of $u$ from \eqref{eq:ipKTc} satisfy the Gaussian projected filter in the linear setting, given by \eqref{eq:meanGPFcontIP2}.
+We first note that